-NOTE 6 - Subsequent Events
+NOTE 6 - SUBSEQUENT EVENTS

 Management has evaluated subsequent events through the date of this report.
-Management's evaluation concluded that there were no subsequent events that are required to be recognized or disclosed in this financial statement.
+Management's evaluation concluded that there are no subsequent events that are required to be recognized, but one event is to be disclosed in this financial statement.